 Following the success of the Young Rail Professionals joining the NRA judging panel in 2017/18, we are delighted to continue this programme for 2021.

-For the 2021 judging season, the YRP judging panel remains unchanged from 2020, apart from the departure of Katherine Howatson.
 All five current judges will be involved in the judging process.

 As a consequence, the YRPs have widened their network within the industry and gained valuable experience to help them in their careers in rail.
 We saw three of the original five step down in 2019 after completing their three years on the panel, Fjolle Bunjaku, Zak Shayler and Georgia Ehrmann.